No. 1 (BoA song): Songwriting controversy

-After the initial demo was selected for BoA's album in 2002, songwriter Kim Young-ah was offered ₩2 million (US$1,695) by SM Entertainment to write its Korean lyrics.
+After the initial demo was selected for BoA's album in 2002, songwriter Kim Young-ah was offered ₩2 million (US$1,800) by SM Entertainment to write its Korean lyrics.
 Upon the song's release, SM signed a music copyright license agreement with Universal Music, who in 2003, registered Røsnes as its sole lyricist and composer to the Korean Music Copyright Association (KMCA).
 In 2011, Kim requested to the KMCA to withhold payments of its copyright royalties for Universal Music, and subsequently filed a lawsuit regarding the song's copyright status the following year.
 In July 2015, Kim was judged the rightful credit as the songwriter by the South Korean supreme court, and was awarded ₩45 million (US$40,000) in royalties as well as ₩5 million (US$4,400) in compensation for the 13 year-old ordeal.

+Composition

+Musically, "No. 1" is a dance song that incorporates stylistic elements from europop.
+The version released by BoA was written by Kim Young-ah, while arrangement of the track was handled by Ahn Ik-soo.
+It features "glittering dance production reminiscent of Max Martin and innocent R&B vocals".
+While producing the song, Røsnes expressed that he "wanted to write kind of an uplifting happy thing – something that would make you feel good".

 Reception

 "No. 1" was met with positive reception in both South Korea and Japan.
-In Mnet's Gayo Best 27 half-year ranking of the top 100 popular songs, "No. 1" ranked at number three, placing behind Shinhwa's "Perfect Man" and Lee Seung-hwan's "Wrong".
-In Japan, the single "Kiseki / No. 1" was commercially successful.
-It peaked at number three on the weekly Oricon Singles Chart, where it became her first top-three single in the country; it charted for a total of 17 weeks.
+In Mnet's Gayo Best 27 ranking of the top 100 popular songs during the first half of 2002, "No. 1" ranked at number three, placing behind Shinhwa's "Perfect Man" and Lee Seung-hwan's "Wrong".
+In December, it was reported that "No. 1" was the song most frequently looked up by South Korean internet users throughout the year, as well as the top choice for those seeking a song to confess their love.
+In addition, it was ranked number five in the list of the year's most downloaded mobile phone ringtones.

+In Japan, the single "Kiseki / No. 1" peaked at number three on the weekly Oricon Singles Chart.
+The release became her second top-three single in the country, and remained on the chart for a total of 17 weeks.
 In October 2002, "Kiseki / No. 1" was certified gold by the Recording Industry Association of Japan (RIAJ) for physical shipments of 200,000 units.
-In December, it was revealed that "No. 1" was the most widely searched song of the year among South Korean netizens, as well as the most searched song among people wanting to confess their love.
-In addition, it was the year's fifth most downloaded mobile phone ringtone in the country.